 Jim Durbin, Brandstorming

-As recommended earlier in this report, recruiters should find out in advance if candidates would like to be texted instead of called or emailed.
+As mentioned earlier, recruiters should find out in advance if candidates would like to be texted instead of called or emailed.
 Additionally, since texting is ideal only for informative, one-way messages, recruiters would be wise to only text in certain situations where they don’t expect a conversation or long response from the candidate; e.g., confirming an interview time.

 More importantly, if a candidate can’t be reached through their preferred medium, recruiters should not bombard them with the same message through other ones.

-Finally, platforms that allow recruiters to see a candidate’s contact history are also ideal, to “ensure that [recruiters] are staying compliant if a candidate no longer wishes to be contacted,” Kostelnik adds.
+Finally, platforms that allow recruiters to see a candidate’s contact history are also ideal, to “ensure that [recruiters] are staying compliant if a candidate no longer wishes to be contacted,” according to Kostelnik.

-To find out when texting is completely out of the question, we next asked respondents if there are any situations where a text from a recruiter is inappropriate (again assuming they had opted-in to being contacted by that recruiter).
+To find out when texting should be absolutely avoided, we next asked respondents if there are any situations where a text from a recruiter would be inappropriate (again assuming they had opted-in to being contacted by that recruiter).

 “If their phone is buzzing, someone’s going to ask,” Durbin says.
 “The sender also pops up.
 So if it’s sitting on the desk, and it pops up, and it says, ‘Tech Recruiter wants to schedule an interview,’ you may have just gotten that person fired.”

 Another touchy situation for texting is following up after an interview, especially when sharing the results.
 Durbin says that recruiters tend to get excited for their candidates after an interview, which can lead to inappropriate communication.

 “Recruiters want to celebrate if something went well,” Durbin says.
 “But if it’s good news, the company will call and hire the candidate.
 The manager will talk to the candidate.”